-Data shows flood of opioids across US, many of them generics
+Data show many companies contributed to US opioid crisis

 “On the other hand,” she said in an email, “releasing the data feeds the public’s hunger for knowledge and accountability and so may put additional pressure on the defendant companies.”

-Mulvihill reported from Cherry Hill, New Jersey.
-Associated Press writers Mike Balsamo in Washington and Claire Galofaro in Louisville, Kentucky, contributed to this report.
+Associated Press writers Mike Balsamo in Washington, D.C., and Claire Galofaro in Louisville, Kentucky, contributed to this report.

 Follow Mulvihill at http://www.twitter.com/geoffmulvihill and Perrone at http://www.twtitter.com/AP_FDAwriter